Skip to content →

 • -keyword to exclude a term.

 • "keyword" to search for an exact term.
-Without quotes, searches may also include results for similar terms (for instance, issues containing "test" may show up in a search for "testing").
+Without quotes, searches may also include results for similar terms.

 ProTip: Use filters to refine search results.
 Apply them after entering the search by clicking the search icon in the upper left using Cmd/Ctrl F to search a view (list, board, Inbox).